BIBSYSDEV/NVA-Frontend/documentation/ApplicationMaintenanceMessage.md

 ### Limitation

-t is not possible to schedule a change from severity=none to severity=block independent of the message text.
+It is not possible to schedule a change from severity=none to severity=block independent of the message text.

 In practice, this means you cannot automatically: